Last night the neighborhood owls were going crazy.

 If I stop moving for even a moment, I’ll cease to be

 a moving target

-Through the studio window, the soft ring of the streetcar bell, the same key as your singing bowl.
-There are no passengers yet, only engineers, but already this feels more like an actual city.
+Through the gallery window, the soft ring of the streetcar bell, the same key as your singing bowl.
+There are no passengers yet, only engineers, but already this feels more like a city.

 I would have been fine with “enough” if “more” had not been an option.

-A note scribbled by the grocery store clerk on the back of the receipt: There are things undreamed of in your breakfast cereal.
+A note scribbled by the grocery store clerk on the back of a receipt: There are things undreamed of in your breakfast cereal.
 Marshmallow mythologies.
 Entheogenic sweeteners.
 Prizes you don’t want to win.

-I’m fine with smartphones to the degree that they facilitate daydreaming
+I’m fine with smartphones to the extent that they facilitate daydreaming

 Like unsuccessful downloads, friendships